Lilianbazantay/r-type/documentation/benchmark/sfml.md

 - Large community and stable documentation
 - Cross-platform support Linux + Windows
 - Clean integration with vcpkg and CMake
+- We allready have a lot of experiances with sfml

 ---